Reading Time: 7 minutes

 Quick tip for the best probiotic foods: Make sure you choose options that say “live” or “active” cultures and be sure to choose unpasteurized, as pasteurization can kill live bacteria!

-While probiotic supplementation can be helpful in many cases, I always recommend starting with food sources of probiotics.
+While probiotic supplementation can be helpful in many cases, I always recommend starting with sources of probiotics in foods.
 Luckily, they’re widely available to us today!
 Here are the top 7 foods to start including in your diet for a healthy dose of probiotics:

 Kombucha is a fermented drink made from black tea.
 It’s a great alternative to soda or alcohol, while also providing you with a hefty dose of probiotics!